Biased Opioid Agonists for Treatment of Opioid Withdrawal in OUD

 Detailed Description

-Background.
-Opioid-agonist medications (methadone and buprenorphine) are the most effective treatments available for opioid addiction.
+Background: Opioid-agonist medications (methadone and buprenorphine) are the most effective treatments available for opioid addiction.
 However, they are not effective in all cases, and with the vast number of people requiring treatment in the current crisis, even a modest increase in the percentage of people who respond to treatment would represent a substantial benefit in public health.
 Recent advances in neuropsychopharmacology have led to the discovery of a new class of opioid agonists that are functionally selective.
 That is, they are biased towards specific post-receptor pathways and in theory can produce therapeutic opioid effects (analgesia, withdrawal relief) while minimizing side effects (sedation, respiratory depression) that can lead people to discontinue treatment with methadone or buprenorphine.

-Objective.
-Our goal is to assess the efficacy and tolerability of a biased opioid agonist for suppressing or reversing opioid withdrawal.
+Objective: Our goal is to assess the efficacy and tolerability of a biased opioid agonist for suppressing or reversing opioid withdrawal.

-Participant population.
-Adults who are physically dependent on opioids and already receiving chronic daily methadone treatment (up to 64 enrolled; up to 30 completers, plus at least 3 to complete in an initial unpowered dose-finding pilot).
+Participant population: Adults who are physically dependent on opioids and already receiving chronic daily methadone treatment (up to 64 enrolled; up to 30 completers, plus at least 3 to complete an initial unpowered dose-finding pilot).
 Target enrollment will include 40% women and 60% minorities (mostly African-American), reflecting the demographics of the relevant local population.

 Experimental design.
-A double-blind within-subject randomized placebo-controlled experiment will be used to test whether a biased opioid agonist suppresses withdrawal when given about 52 h after discontinuing methadone.
+A double-blind within-subject randomized placebo-controlled experiment will be used to test whether a biased opioid agonist suppresses withdrawal when given about 52 hours after discontinuing methadone.
 TRV734 (capsule form), a biased opioid agonist with good oral bioavailability, will be compared to placebo and to oxycodone (positive control) in matching capsules.
 A signal of efficacy and safety in the proposed laboratory study will be our cue to embark on a larger clinical trial.

-Methods.
-Participants in an unpowered dose-finding five-session pilot phase (up to 30 consecutive days, i.e., 29 consecutive nights) will receive placebo, oxycodone, and a range of doses of TRV734, starting on the high side of the analgesic dose range.
+Methods: Participants in an unpowered dose-finding five-session pilot phase (up to 30 consecutive days, i.e., 29 consecutive nights) will receive placebo, oxycodone, and a range of doses of TRV734, starting on the high side of the analgesic dose range.
 The highest dose that relieves withdrawal symptoms with no appreciable adverse effects will be used as the higher of two doses for the participants in the main study.
-These participants will stay at the inpatient unit for up to 30 consecutive days to help ensure that participants use no additional opioids 52-76-hr prior to each test session.
+These participants will stay at the inpatient unit for up to 30 consecutive days to help ensure that participants use no additional opioids 52-76-hours prior to each test session.

 Study Type